Meet the DSA Staff

 Associate Director of Community Engagement

 As the associate director of community engagement, Danny organizes, develops and supports community engagement programming on- and off-campus, including student-led and community-led programs.
-He will also manage and supervise the Homework Hotline program by working collaboratively with school districts, educators and other members of the campus and external community.
-Danny received his B.A. in psychology at Cal Poly Pomona and his M.S. in college counseling and student development from Azusa Pacific University.
+He also manages and supervises the Homework Hotline program by working collaboratively with school districts, educators and other members of the campus and external community.
+Danny received his B.A. in psychology from California State Polytechnic University, Pomona, and his M.S. in college counseling and student development from Azusa Pacific University.

 Dr. Jennifer Alanis